gabe00122/personal-site/src/posts/actor-critic-part1.md

 # Introduction

-* Part 1 (this post) - Basic implementation
-* Part 2 - Vectorized training
-* Part 3 - Adam and regularization
-* Part 4 - Self play for learning muti-agent environments
-* Part 5 (bonus) - Deploying the model to the web with tensorflow.js

-I recently finished reading Reinforcement Learning: An Introduction by Sutton and Barto.
+I recently finished reading [Reinforcement Learning: An Introduction by Sutton and Barto](http://incompleteideas.net/book/the-book-2nd.html).
 I decided to implement the actor critic algorithm outlined in the book and learned a lot in the process.
+The first step in my implementation was taking the psudo code as outline in the book and translating it to jax.
+If your brand new to reinforcement learning it's probably better to start by implementing a solution to a muti-armed bandit and formularize yourself with temporal difference learning.

+## Reinforcement Learning
+Reinforcement learning is a class of algorithms, the goal is to training a model called a policy to take actions that maximize a total reward received over time.
+It's called reinforcement learning because the reward can reinforce the the behaviors of the policy that lead to more reward.

+Reinforcement learning algorithms require some form of functional approximation and one particularly effective form of functional approximation is deep learning.
+Reinforcement learning algorithms that use deep learning are called deep reinforcement learning.

-## Algorithm Gist
+## Actor Critics
-An actor critic algorithm is a machine learning algorithm that use a critic model to teach a actor model to take actions that will maximize some future reward.
-These models can use any sort of functional approximation but in this tutorial we use artificial neural networks.

-If you have a function to approximate the cumulative reward over an entire episode and you take the difference for the reward prediction with observations from the `n` and `n+1` time steps that gives you a expected instantaneous reward at the `n` time step.
-The difference between the expected reward and the received reward is called temporal difference error.
-Temporal difference error can be minimized with semi-gradient decent to improve our critic predictions but it can also be used to make a action preference in the policy stronger or weaker depending on if the error is positive or negative.

-Action selection driven by the temporal difference error will converge towards a preference that matches how likely it is that a given action will yield the highest cumulative reward.

-Here is the complete pseudo code for a one step actor critic, note this is not the only kind of actor-critic for example you could use n-steps or eligibility traces or calculated the average reward instead of the cumulative reward.
+Actor Critic's are a class are reinforcement learning algorithms that use two models to teach each other, an actor and a critic.
+Both the actor and the critic take in a observation of the environment as input but they output different things.

+* The actor outputs an action distribution (from which an action can be sampled)
+* The critic outputs a prediction of the total reward left to receive in the episode or a prediction of the future rate of reward.

+The critics predictions always depend on the current policy, a better policy can generally be anticipated to receive more rewards for example.
+So when the actor improves the critic needs to up dated to match the improved performance of the new actor.

+The actor model can use the critic's value estimations to shift the action distribution towards actions that lead to better reward predictions under the current actor.

+In this way the actor and critic are in a balancing act of change that towards a better policy.

+# Implementation
+I started with the psudo code for a one-step actor critic from Sutton and Barto, I highly recommend reading this book yourself but I'll do my best translating the notation into a plain english explanation the best I can.

 ## One-step Actor-Critic (episodic), for estimating $\pi_\theta\approx\pi_*$

 > Input: a differentiable policy parameterization $\pi(a|s,\boldsymbol{\theta})$
 > Input: a differentiable state-value function parameterization $\hat{\upsilon}(s,\bold{w})$
 > Parameters: step sizes $\alpha^\theta > 0, \alpha^w > 0$